Taking part in a cyling endurance event this summer? Read our 10 top tips for staying injury free and making it to the end!

 As mentioned earlier swimming is both good for back muscles and good for fitness.
 Going to the gym to strengthen your leg muscles is essential and whilst there, work on your aerobic fitness with some cardio work like rowing, running and cross trainer.
 Perhaps not cycling as I’m sure you will be spending plenty of time on that in your training already!

 Try and mix up your training so you include a selection of activities through the week.
-If you need any help both Physios, Richard and Dave, offer personal training at our clinic.
+If you need any help, several of our physiotherapists and instructors offer personal training at our clinic.

 7. Bike fitting assessment

-It’s important to make sure your bike is set up absolutely correctly for you.
-Our cycling ‘guru’ and Physiotherapist, Richard Game, is trained to carry out Bike Fitting assessments in our clinic.
+It’s important to make sure your bike is set up absolutely correctly for you, so seek out professional help.

 8. Working proactively on injury prevention